-The CPU gives you the opportunity to define up to 4 breakpoints for program diagnosis.
+The CPU offers up to 3 breakpoints to be defined for program diagnosis.
 Setting and deletion of breakpoints happens in your programming environment.
-As soon as a breakpoint is reached, you may process your program step by step and in- and outputs can be activated.
+As soon as a breakpoint is reached, you may process your program step by step.

 Precondition

 For the usage of breakpoints, the following preconditions have to be fulfilled: